coreinfrastructure/best-practices-badge/doc/security.md

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for more about how we reduce the risks of reused code.

-## Other security issues
+## Security of the development environment

 Subversion of the development environment can easily lead to a compromise of the resulting system.
+The key developers use development environments specifically configured to be secure.

 As noted earlier, we are cautious about the components we use.
 The source code is managed on GitHub;
 [GitHub takes steps to keep itself secure](https://help.github.com/articles/github-security/).

-The key developers use development environments specifically configured to be secure.
+The INSTALL.md file suggests various steps to counter some attacks.
+In particular,
-The INSTALL.md file suggests various steps to counter some attacks, e.g., git integrity recommendations from Eric Myhre that check all git objects transferred from an external site.
+we use the git integrity recommendations from Eric Myhre that check all git objects transferred from an external site into our development environment.
-The primary developers apply these git integrity checks.
+This sets "fsckObjects = true" for transfer (thus also for fetch and receive).

+## Deployment and operations

 Of course, it has to be secure as actually deployed.
 We currently use Heroku for deployment; see the